tamurashingo/tamurashingo/README.md

 <details>
 <summary>Others</summary>

-- [nnjhtrkn](https://github.com/tamurashingo/nnjhtrkn) - Famous Ninja game for NES, adapted to be built with Docker
+- [nnjhtrkn](https://github.com/tamurashingo/nnjhtrkn) - Rewrite of the source code for the famous NES ninja game so that it can be built with cc65

 </details>